night1rider/nxp-appcodehub/dm-wolftpm-wolfssl-tls-with-zephyr/README.md

 1. Run the `-server` command
 2. Select RSA key type (option 1)
 3. Choose "1" for AES parameter encryption
-4. Select "y" for PK callbacks
+4. Choose "y" to generate a self-signed certificate
-5. Choose "y" to generate a self-signed certificate
+5. Run in loop mode? (y/n, default: n): n - Will keep device running the basic server if y is selected
 6. Leave port option empty to use the default port (11111)

 The server will start and listen for incoming connections.
 You can connect to it using a TLS client as described in section 4.3.